huphtur/huphtur.nl/src/posts/2016-01-02-aws-cli-gulp-awspublish-for-dummies.md

 date: 2016-01-02
 intro: yes
 ---
 One of the better [Gulp](http://gulpjs.com/) plugins to upload your files to [Amazon S3](https://aws.amazon.com/s3/) has to be [awspublish](https://www.npmjs.com/package/gulp-awspublish).
-Unfortunately, since I'm not the brightest when it comes to CLI stuff, it took me a while to get it working properly.
-Here's a quick tutorial that will hopefully save other developers *in spe* some time.
+Unfortunately, since I’m not the brightest when it comes to CLI stuff, it took me a while to get it working properly.
+Here’s a quick tutorial that will hopefully save other developers *in spe* some time.

 **Note:** This tutorial assumes you already have an AWS S3 bucket set up and a Gulp project running on your OS X system.

 ## Install AWS-CLI

-First we're going to install and configure [AWS CLI](https://aws.amazon.com/cli/ "Amazon Web Services Command Line Interface").
+First we’re going to install and configure [AWS CLI](https://aws.amazon.com/cli/ "Amazon Web Services Command Line Interface").
 Go to your terminal and download, unzip and install the [bundled installer](http://docs.aws.amazon.com/cli/latest/userguide/installing.html#install-bundle-other-os) with these commands:

 ```bash
 curl "https://s3.amazonaws.com/aws-cli/awscli-bundle.zip" -o "awscli-bundle.zip"